 Obesity and being overweight are two of the most common health concerns in the United States.
 Even though people are becoming increasingly conscious of their lifestyles, losing weight is still a particularly difficult battle.
-Fortunately, the US FDA has approved once weekly semaglutide injections as a beneficial treatment for chronic weight management.
+Fortunately, once weekly semaglutide injections was approved as a beneficial treatment for chronic weight management.

 So how can once-weekly subcutaneous semaglutide treatment help overweight and obese patients?
 Semaglutide is a type of GLP-1 receptor agonist that can help slow gastric emptying and control your appetite and food intake.
 This results in significant weight loss in obese and overweight individuals and prevents the risks of weight-related chronic conditions.